meranHM/react-weather-app/README.md

 # Weather App

 A modern, feature-rich weather application built with React, TailwindCSS, and Framer Motion.
+I was always a fan of Samsung's Weather UI, so that inspired me to create this practice project.
 ## Features

 - **Multiple Locations:** Users can add multiple cities and set one as their favorite.